DKenefake/dkenefake.github.io/about.md

 sidebar_link: true
 ---

 I am Dustin Kenefake, a Post Doc for in the [ProOptiMA group](https://www.mierapetritou.com/research).
-Formerly, a PhD student in the [Pistikopoulos Group](https://parametric.tamu.edu/), where I focus mainly on algorithms and software for automatic desision making.
+Formerly, a PhD student in the [Pistikopoulos Group](https://parametric.tamu.edu/), where I focus mainly on algorithms and software for automatic decision making.
 In undergrad I worked in the [Krempner Lab](https://www.depts.ttu.edu/chemistry/Faculty/krempner/) studying novel catalytic systems.
 In my off time, I like to cook and make beer.

 ## Education